The Role of AI in Revolutionizing Language Learning: How SpeakX is Leading the Way - www.lokmattimes.com

 The Role of AI in Revolutionizing Language Learning: How SpeakX is Leading the Way

-PNN New Delhi [India], August 6: In this ever-evolving world, the fusion of Artificial Intelligence and English learning is ...
+New Delhi (India), August 6: In this ever-evolving world, the fusion of Artificial Intelligence and English learning is becoming ...

 In India English is no longer just a language of the elite or merely a gateway to academic success.
 Proficiency in English has become a crucial skill for navigating everyday conversations and advancing in both professional and personal life.
 In India, as English becomes more integrated into our daily interactions, those who lack fluency in English often feel ‘left behind' or ‘excluded'.
 Whether it's a mother attending a parent-teacher meeting, an employee presenting in a boardroom, a customer ordering at a cafe, or a colleague engaging in small talk, a lack of language fluency can lead to hesitation and restricted interactions.